SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 Tort law (which is incorporated in Chapter 5, Part 1 of the Civil Code)

 Tort law in Japan provides that a person who has infringed any right of others or the legally protected interest of others shall be liable to compensate for any resulting damage (subject to an adequate causal relationship).
 In this connection, the Japanese Supreme Court has recognised, pursuant to article 13 of the Constitution of Japan, the right to privacy (the privacy rights) as the right of persons not to have their private life disclosed, exposed or invaded without a legitimate reason.
-Therefore, business operators are advised not to infringe the privacy rights of data subjects when collecting and handling information containing private information in the course of their investigations, in addition to complying with data protection requirements, laid down by, inter alia, the APPI and the relevant regulations and guidelines cited above.
-A business operator is any entity handling a personal data database regardless of the size of the business or volume of personal data.
-See question 3 for a definition.
+Therefore, a business operator, that is any individual or legal entity handling a personal information database regardless of the size of the business or volume of personal data is advised not to infringe the privacy rights of data subjects when collecting and handling information containing private information in the course of their investigations, in addition to complying with data protection requirements, laid down by, inter alia, the APPI and the relevant regulations and guidelines cited above.

 Amendments to the APPI

-2. What other laws and regulations may prevent data sharing in the context of an investigation?
+2. What other laws and regulations, besides data protection laws, may prevent data sharing in the context of an investigation?

 Financial regulations such as the Banking Act or the Insurance Business Act provide for specific obligations to be complied with by financial business operators relating to the collection and handling of personal data.
 In addition, such specific obligations applicable to the financial sector are also contained in the Comprehensive Guidelines for Supervision of Major Banks and the Comprehensive Guidelines for Supervision of Small to Medium or Local Banks (collectively, the Banking Guidelines).